AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 ---
-title: Adobe Analytics Cloud Locations API
+title: Adobe Analytics Cloud Locations API overview
 description: Use the Adobe Analytics Cloud Locations API to manage export locations for analytics data.
 ---

-# Cloud Locations API
+# Cloud Locations API overview

 The Adobe Analytics 2.0 Cloud Locations API endpoints provide methods for managing export locations for analytics data.
 This API allows you to create, read, update, and delete cloud storage accounts and locations for exporting analytics data.